 Dual Enrollment: Home School Students

-2019 Spring Term Textbook Information: The home education textbook distribution window for Spring Term 2019 opens Saturday, January 5, 2019 and closes Friday, January 11, 2019.
+2019 Summer Term Textbook Information: Required textbooks for home education students for the 2019 Summer Term will be available for pick-up at each campus bookstore on Friday, May 10, 2019 and again on Monday, May 13 through Friday May 17.
 Click Step 7 in the accordion below for detailed information about how to obtain required instructional materials.

 Click the buttons below to see each step in detail as you begin your college journey.
 If you have questions, get in touch.